ponylang/rfcs/text/0000-generic-type-inference.md

 # Summary

-Add type parameter inference for generic functions based on the existing inference rules for local variables.
+Add type parameter inference for generic types and generic functions based on the existing inference rules for local variables.

 # Motivation